 35. While risk is spread throughout the system, balance sheets are thought to be weaker in smaller commercial banks, development banks, and finance companies.
 These institutions proliferated in the past but have been declining in number since 2012 due to M&As, and resolution.
 Their proliferation outstripped the NRB's capacity to supervise and regulate the sector.
 While they are smaller with regard to assets, their vulnerabilities have larger implications due to cross-ownership and exposure to larger banks.
-Deposits shifted to the perceived safety of Class A banks amid concerns over their balance sheets and governance.
-The NRB has a lender of last resort policy that was used in 2011 to help avert a liquidity crisis and liquidity in the large commercial banks has improved, but pressures are now concentrated in Class C institutions.
+Deposits shifted to the perceived safety of Class A banks amid concerns over their balance sheets and

-3 A key source of funding for MFIs is funding from other BFIs which are mandated by the NRB to lend a portion of their portfolio to the Deprived Sector.
+&lt;sup>3 A key source of funding for MFIs is funding from other BFIs which are mandated by the NRB to lend a portion of their portfolio to the Deprived Sector.
 As of mid-January 2016, BFIs had an exposure of NPR 77 billion under Deprived Sector lending out of which NPR 44 billion was on-lent through the MFIs and the remaining through their own lending.
 MFIs had a total loan exposure of NPR 62 billion.

-4 The NRB and the Nepal Insurance Board (NIB) with DFID support launched diagnostic reviews of 10 insurance companies and 35 BFIs.
+&lt;sup>4 The NRB and the Nepal Insurance Board (NIB) with DFID support launched diagnostic reviews of 10 insurance companies and 35 BFIs.